 Single or two-family residential structures may qualify for this exemption.
 Three-or-more family structures and commercial/industrial structures are not eligible.

 If commercial/industrial, subdivision of land and non-structural improvements may be eligible but eligibility is lost when the first permit for a structure is issued.
 So long as it remains land-only and is held by a builder/developer for sale, exemption may be granted for up to five years after the improvement was first required to be listed for taxes.
-For example, if construction began in 2015, the property may be eligible for 2016, 2017, 2018, 2019 and 2020.
-An application would be required each year by January.
+For example, if construction began in 2019, the property may be eligible for 2020, 2021, 2022, 2023 and 2024.
+A one-time application would be required by January 31st.

 In all cases, the property owner must be the builder/developer who constructed the improvements.
 If one builder/developer purchases from another, the exemption is lost (although, any added value after the transfer could be subject to exemption).
 If the person who has made the improvements is not a builder/developer they are not eligible for this exemption.
 A builder/developer is defined as “a taxpayer engaged in the business of buying real property, making improvements to it, and reselling it.”
 [NCGS 105-273(3a)]